 I know this is a tough nut to crack but let’s try.
-If you were asked which were the top 3 financial aspirations in your life or top 3 goals in life, what would they be ?
+If you were asked which were the top 3 financial aspirations in your life, what would they be ?

 The answer depends on people to people and obviously it cannot be the same for all.
 It depends on where the person is placed in his life financially; how many goals he has already saved for; what goals are more important for him and other factors.
 A goal here means an aspiration you want to achieve.